Wortex17/Swashbucklers/Rulebook/Standard Trials & Tests.md

 This also includes the priority before + and -.

 ### `/`
 A division.
-No weíre not shitting you - Same as mathematics.
+No we‚Äôre not shitting you - Same as mathematics.
 This also includes the priority before +, -, .
 But divisions can quite easily become quite complex, so you will not find a lot of these and most of the time it will be very easy stuff like division by two (taking the half of the value before it).
 As a rule of thumbs, resulting fractional numbers are rounded down, if not stated otherwise.